Why An Architectural Designer Is Vital For Your Loft Conversion

 Most architects will work alongside a draughtsman (or ‘drafter’) on building projects, the latter responsible for creating technical drawings of the plans of the former.
 Where traditionally a draughtsman would use pencil and paper (and an array of protractors and other technical drawing equipment), the introduction of CAD has given more scope to the role, and many practitioners of the trade specialise in a particular architectural structural type.

-LMB Loft Conversions have highly experienced in-house architects and draughtsmen on hand to take care of all structural design and planning, working closely with both our clients and our tradespeople to achieve the best results.
+LMB Group have highly experienced in-house architects and draughtsmen on hand to take care of all structural design and planning, working closely with both our clients and our tradespeople to achieve the best results.
 With computer-aided design helping you to visualise the finished space, you can rely on LMB to create the highest quality loft conversion for your property.
 Get in touch today to find out more.